jakshin/yazpt/README.md

 ### Linux

-Yazpt just works, without any special attention, in many popular distros:
+Yazpt works well, with little or no special attention, in many popular distros:

-* CentOS 8.3 and CentOS Stream 8, installed as a "server with GUI"
+* CentOS 8.3, CentOS Stream 8 and 9, installed as a "server with GUI"
 * Debian 10.9 and 11.x, installed with defaults ("Debian desktop environment")
-* Kali Linux 2021.1, 2021.3
+* Kali Linux 2021.1 and newer
 * KDE neon
 * Kubuntu 20.04 and newer
 * Linux Mint 20.1 and newer (Cinnamon, MATE or XFCE)
 * openSUSE Leap 15.3 and openSUSE Tumbleweed, running KDE Plasma 5
 * Pop!_OS 20.04 and newer
+* Solus Budgie 4.3
+* Solus GNOME 4.3
+* Solus MATE 4.3
+* Ubuntu Desktop 20.04 and newer
+* Ubuntu MATE 20.04 and newer
+* Zorin OS 16.1

-It also works well in lots of other distros, including [Ubuntu](tips-for-linux.md#ubuntu-desktop-2004-lts-focal-fossa-2104-hirsute-hippo-2110-impish-indri) and its variants, after making some minor tweaks to settings and/or installing a font or two.
+It also works well in lots of other distros, after making some minor tweaks to settings and/or installing a font or two.
 See the [tips for using yazpt on GNU/Linux](./tips-for-linux.md) for details.

 ### FreeBSD

-I don't use FreeBSD much, but just for kicks I tried yazpt out on a couple of its derivatives.
-A bit of tinkering is warranted; see the [tips for using yazpt on FreeBSD derivatives](./tips-for-freebsd.md) for details.
+I don't use FreeBSD much, but just for kicks I tried yazpt out on a few of its derivatives.
+It works well after making minor adjustments to settings and/or installing a font; see the [tips for using yazpt on FreeBSD derivatives](./tips-for-freebsd.md) for details.
 <p align="center">•</p>